 You know what else makes people unpleasant?
 Being in a group for 16 hours (or maybe that’s just me?).
 Make sure you all have time to spend however you’d like and don’t hesitate to opt out of stuff if you just want to read in the park by yourself.

 Have you ever traveled with a big group?
-Share your tips in the comments!
+Share your group travel tips in the comments!